Murton, County Durham: History

 Fewer than 100 people lived in the village of Murton before 1830 but following the sinking of the mine in 1838 the population had grown to 1,387 by 1851.
 Miners flocked to Murton from across County Durham and Northumberland in the early years, with people later uprooting from Devon, Cornwall and Ireland too.
 Many of the road and place names reflected the original roots of these pitmen, such as the Cornwall estate, and dozens of different accents could be heard in the streets.

 Work on the colliery – one of the pioneering mines of the East Durham coalfield — began on 19 February 1838 but it was five years before the first coals were drawn.
 Problems with pockets of shifting sand and the depth of the magnesian limestone overlying the coal delayed the work, making the project hugely expensive.
 Late shifts were even introduced for the first time, so that excavation could be carried out around the clock to finish the three-shafted pit as quickly as possible.

 Just five years after the colliery opened, however, there was an explosion on 15 August 1848, near the Polka East shaft, which killed 16 miners.
 The tragedy left villagers shaken, but the village itself continued to flourish.
 Indeed, by 1856 Murton was almost unrecognisable from the hamlet it had once been.
 Scores of terraced houses had been built to house the miners and the village now boasted three pubs and a new school, plus gas and coke works.
 As prospective miners continued to flood in so the number of tradesmen grew, with Murton Colliery Co-operative Society helping to serve the village by 1890.

 As the village flourished, so too did the colliery.
-It was modernised after World War I and jn 1922 a Koepe friction winding engine was installed in the West Pit.
+It was modernised after World War I and in 1922 a Koepe friction winding engine was installed in the West Pit.
 New pithead baths followed in 1939, described as being "of especially pleasant design”, and Murtons swimming pool was opened in 1961.

 But despite high productivity and a loyal workforce the decision was taken to close the pit in 1991.
 Campaigners fought against the plans but failed to stop them.
 The Koepe winding engine was transferred to the Bowes Railway following the controversial closure and in 1994 the colliery's winding tower was demolished.
 Murton's once-thriving pit community was now no more.